We conduct a 420 Hour Japanese Teachers Training Correspondence Course.

 - Spoken Japanese Beginners I &Ⅱ

-- DVD on Indirect Method and Direct Method of Teaching Japanese
+- Video(You Tube) on Indirect Method and Direct Method of Teaching Japanese

 420 Hour Advanced Skills Japanese Teachers Training Course can be completed in one year.